sku899/QA_Project2_World_Travel_Language_Wizard/readme.md

 # **World Travel Language Wizard** #

 ## **1. Project Brief**
-This project is an app which will randomly generate one of the four common English phrases for travelling in another language (randomly selected from 10 languages).
+### **This project is an app which will randomly generate one of the four common English phrases for travelling in another language (randomly selected from 10 languages).

 The app includes 4 services, frontend, backend, generator01 and generator02.
 Each service has its own specific function.

-This project is implemented by using the following technologies,
+This project is implemented by using the following Technologies and Pipeline

 ![technologies](img/technologies.png)
 ![CI_CD_Pipeline](img/CI_CD_Pipeline.png)